Motivation and the system idea

 Fire phase procedures

 Artillery may never fire over friendly or enemy units, regardless of position or elevation.
 It need not fire at the closest enemy units overall, but for any given line it fires along, it must fire at the first enemy unit intercepted by that line, not one “deeper” into the enemy formation.
 If an artillery unit’s line of fire lies along a hexspine and one of the two adjacent hexes is blocked, the fire is blocked.
 All artillery strength firing at the same target hex in the same bombardment phase must be combined into a single attack.

 Melee phase procedures

 Infantry may melee cavalry but the cavalry may retreat before melee at the defending cavalry’s option.
 It is automatic, just retreat 2 hexes and the attacking infantry takes the hex.
 Cavalry that retreats before melee must check morale and becomes disrupted if it fails its morale check.
 If cavalry stands, the cavalry uses its 2xSP melee strength if the terrain is open ground.

 Artillery never melee attacks, it can only defend.
 In addition, any retreat result vs foot artillery defenders destroys the defending foot artillery unit completely.
 Horse artillery that retreats in a melee vs attacking cavalry is also destroyed completely.
 Horse artillery may retreat from lost infantry melees normally.

 If all defending units clear the attacked hex by retreat or elimination, then the melee attackers must advance into the attacked hex.
 If the attack came from stacked units, at least one must enter the won hex.
 After entering the won hex, they may change facing by 1 hexspine, starting from facing the direction they just entered from (not their previous facing but the direction that carries them into the won hex).

 Combat results tables

-Melee table columns are for percentages of defender strength, which will normally be an integer after rounding downward.
-(Optional – retain fractions before determining the odds ratio and round only at the end – this is slightly more complicated but is more realistic).
+Melee table columns are for percentages of defender strength.
 The highest percentage column reached is used, rounding in favor of the defender e.g. 5 to 3 is 167% which rounds to 150%.
 Defenders may receive defense factor bonuses for terrain; these are always applied after all SP calculations and rounding.
 “Dot” units – heavy cavalry and some guards infantry – receive a 1 column right shift on their melee attacks if the defender is not also a “dot” unit.
 If both sides are “dot” units or the “dot” unit is defending against a non-“dot” attacker, there is effect on the melee column.